Language

 Notes

 When used as a stack, ArrayDeque is faster than the legacy Stack class.
-The Stack class extends Vector and carries synchronization overhead, so it is recommended to use ArrayDeque in single-threaded environments.
+The Stack class extends Vector and carries synchronization overhead, so ArrayDeque is commonly used in single-threaded environments.

 Internally, push() calls addFirst() and pop() calls removeFirst(). pop() throws a NoSuchElementException on an empty deque, so check with isEmpty() beforehand.